Reading Time: 4 minutes

 - Slow reflexes/reaction time

-- Failure to stop using/unsuccessful attempts to quit
+- Failure to stop using or unsuccessful attempts to quit

-- Keeping a supply at hand/ maintaining a cache
+- Keeping a supply at hand or maintaining a cache

 - Spending more money than is available for it

-- Allotting more time and energy getting/using – giving up important things in life for it
+- Allotting more time and energy to getting or using marijuana, or giving up important things in life for it

-Marijuana addiction is linked to a withdrawal syndrome similar to the withdrawal a nicotine addict experiences.
-This can mean that the withdrawal can be quite harsh and thus make quitting hard to stick with.
+Marijuana addiction is linked to a withdrawal syndrome that’s similar to nicotine withdrawal.
+This can mean that the marijuana withdrawal can be quite harsh and thus make quitting hard to stick with.

 - Irritability